Talbina Recipe: what makes it the ultimate ancient remedy

 Ingredients

-• 100 g whole barley flour (freshly ground if possible)
+• 100 g whole barley flour (freshly ground if possible for richer flavor)

 • 1 L boiling water